What is Selenium? Introduction Tutorial

 The Same Origin Policy Issue

 Same Origin policy prohibits JavaScript code from accessing elements from a domain that is different from where it was launched.
-Example, the HTML code in www.google.com uses a JavaScript program “randomScript.js”.
-The same origin policy will only allow randomScript.js to access pages within google.com such as google.com/mail, google.com/login, or google.com/signup.
+For example, the HTML code in www.google.com uses a JavaScript program “randomScript.js”.
+The same origin policy will only allow randomScript.js to access pages within google.com, such as google.com/mail, google.com/login, or google.com/signup.
 However, it cannot access pages from different sites such as yahoo.com/search or guru99.com because they belong to different domains.

 Birth of Selenium Remote Control (Selenium RC)

-Unfortunately; testers using Selenium Core had to install the whole application under test and the web server on their own local computers because of the restrictions imposed by the same origin policy.
-So another ThoughtWork’s engineer, Paul Hammant, decided to create a server that will act as an HTTP proxy to “trick” the browser into believing that Selenium Core and the web application being tested come from the same domain.
+Unfortunately, testers using Selenium Core had to install the whole application under test and the web server on their own local computers because of the restrictions imposed by the same-origin policy.
+So another ThoughtWorks’ engineer, Paul Hammant, decided to create a server that would act as an HTTP proxy to “trick” the browser into believing that Selenium Core and the web application being tested come from the same domain.
 This system became known as the Selenium Remote Control or Selenium 1.

 Birth of Selenium Grid

-Selenium Grid was developed by Patrick Lightbody to address the need of minimizing test execution times as much as possible.
+Selenium Grid was developed by Patrick Lightbody to address the need to minimize test execution times as much as possible.
 He initially called the system “Hosted QA.”
 It was capable of capturing browser screenshots during significant stages, and also of sending out Selenium commands to different machines simultaneously.

 Birth of Selenium IDE